-8. Discussion
+9. Discussion

 TopoAct supports exploratory analysis of numerous interesting topological structures, locally and globally, in the space of activation vectors.
-We encourage readers to utilize the live demo to obtain interpretable and insightful observations.
-Our approach has its limitations.
+We encourage readers to utilize the live demo of datasets for InceptionV1 and ResNet for such an exploration.
+Our approach is not without its limitations.
 The exploration scenarios presented here are specific to the choice of input images as well as the choice of activation vectors.
 Further analysis is required to determine how stable the results are with respect to these choices.
-However, some of these limitations are common to other recent approaches (e.g., [CAS19,HPRC19]).
+However, some of these limitations are common to other recent approaches (e.g., [CAS^{}19, HPRC20]).
 We offer some topics for discussion and future work.

 Generality.
-We focus on CNNs, specifically, InceptionV1 and ResNet-18 in this paper.
+We focus on CNNs, specifically, InceptionV1 and ResNet-18, in this paper.
 However, our approach is not restricted to a particular network architecture.
 Mapper graphs could be generated and used as a vehicle for visual exploration whenever neuron activations are present.
-TopoAct can be generalized to explore new datasets coupled with other pre-trained network architectures, such as ZFNet [ZF12], AlexNet [KSH12], and VGGNet [SZ15].
+TopoAct can be generalized to explore new datasets coupled with other trained neural network architectures, such as ZFNet [ZF12], AlexNet [KSH17], and VGGNet [SZ15].
+We have showed that our approach is generalizable beyond image classifiers to include textual embedding networks such as BERT.

 Parameter tuning.
-Practical and automatic parameter tuning for the mapper construction remains a challenging open problem for the broad TDA community while active research is underway.

-Carriere et al. [CMO18] recently provided the state-of-theart, albeit theoretical results on mapper parameter selection under very restrictive settings.
-Their framework assumed that a point cloud sample taken from the underlying space has a well-behaved, parametrizable probability distribution (formally, an (a,b)-standard distribution) and that the sample is sufficiently large, so that the Hausdorff distance between the sample and the underlying space is small.
+Practical and automatic parameter tuning for the mapper construction remains a challenging open problem for the broad TDA community.
+Carriere et al. [CMO18] provided the state-of-the-art, albeit theoretical, results on mapper parameter selection under restrictive settings.
+Their framework assumed that a point cloud sample taken from the underlying space has a well-behaved, parameterizable probability distribution (formally, an (a,b)-standard distribution) and that the sample is sufficiently large, so that the Hausdorff distance between the sample and the underlying space is small.
 However, upon careful investigation, these assumptions are not applicable in our setting.
-While we may assume that the activation space is a compact subset of the Euclidean space, we cannot verify that the activation vectors we sample follow the generative model of an (a,b)-standard distribution, and that 300,000 vectors is a sufficiently large sample for approximating or possibly reconstructing the underlying space.
+Although we may assume that the activation space is a compact subset of the Euclidean space, we cannot verify that the activation vectors we sample follow the generative model of an (a,b)-standard distribution, and that 300K vectors form a sufficiently large sample for approximating or possibly reconstructing the underlying space.

-On the other hand, the mapper construction comes with "best practices" in terms of parameter tuning, which rely on grid search in the parameter space where good parameter combinations are those that produce stable structures.
-Finding a theoretically sound and yet practical parameter tuning strategy for our mapper graph construction remains open; see the supplementary materials for more discussions on this topic.
-For the current version of the TopoAct, we focus on exploring various mapper graphs with pre-determined sets of parameter combinations following best practices.
+On the other hand, the mapper construction comes with "best practices" in terms of parameter tuning, which rely on a grid search in the parameter space where good parameter combinations are those that produce stable structures.
+Finding a theoretically sound and yet practical parameter tuning strategy for our mapper graph construction remains open; see the supplementary materials for more discussion on this topic.
+For the current version of the TopoAct, we focus on exploring various mapper graphs with predetermined sets of parameter combinations following the best practices.
+Additionally, confirmation bias is a risk when TopoAct is utilized in practice because users may simply tune the parameters until they see what they want to see in the visualization.
+However, confirmation bias cannot be resolved without automatic parameter tuning, which remains an open problem.

 Stability.
-There are additional theoretical results regarding the stability of mapper construction (see [BBMW19] and references within).
-It is an on-going investigation into how stable the mapper graphs are with respect to different sampling techniques.
-Under some assumptions on the sampling condition, Brown et al. [BBMW19] showed that a pair of mapper graphs is close if their underlying point clouds are sampled from the same probability density function concentrated on the underlying topological space.
-However, similar to the situation of parameter tuning, there is still a large gap between theory and practice.
+Additional theoretical results regarding the stability of mapper construction are available in [BBMW20] and the references therein.
+The investigation is on-going into how stable the mapper graphs are with respect to different sampling techniques.
+Under some assumptions on the sampling condition, Brown et al. [BBMW20] showed that a pair of mapper graphs is close if their underlying point clouds are sampled from the same probability density function concentrated on the underlying topological space.
+However, similar to the situation of parameter tuning, the gap between theory and practice is still large.
 Filling such a gap is beyond the scope of this paper.